A Full-Density Approach to Simulating Random Iteration Equations with Applications: Discussion

 \section{Discussion}

-In this explorative study we investigated a novel computational framework for RIE.
-This work is mainly based on the paper by Hoegele \cite{Hoegele 2026}, which demonstrated how to calculate the probability density of the solutions space of (static and nonlinear) random equation systems.
-The main idea in this paper is now to utilize this methodology in an iterative fashion, leading to dynamics of probability density propagations.
-Essentially, the iteration transforms in each step the starting density function combined with the random variables contained in the iteration function itself in order to compute the next iteration state density.
+{In this explorative study we investigated a modeling and computational framework for RIEs.
+On the one side, this work is based on the previous paper \cite{Hoegele 2026}, which demonstrated how to calculate the probability density of the solutions space of (static and nonlinear) random equation systems.
+On the other side, the main idea in this paper is to utilize this methodology in an iterative fashion, leading to dynamics of probability density propagations.
+This is a major extension and allows to model dynamical phenomena compared to static.
+Further, it is investigated how this new computational framework relates to standard representations such as the \textit{Perron-Frobenius} operator.} Essentially, the iteration transforms in each step the starting density function combined with the random variables contained in the iteration function itself in order to compute the next iteration state density.
 This can be regarded as computing \textit{ensemble solutions} for dynamical systems, e.g. \cite{Penenko 2025}.

-A major difference compared to pathwise Monte Carlo simulations is that the full density of the state space is calculated in each iteration step instead of several deterministic paths which are averaged afterwards.
-An advantage could be the adaptive and more efficient sampling of the occurring densities during simulation, since in the pathwise approach only after the full simulations the densities appear statistically.
+A major difference compared to pathwise Monte Carlo simulations is that the full density of the state space is calculated in each iteration step instead of several single paths which are averaged afterwards.
+This can be an advantage for the adaptive and more efficient sampling of the occurring densities during simulation, since in the pathwise approach only after the full simulations the densities appear statistically.